Data-Driven Linear Koopman Embedding for Networked Systems: Model-Predictive Grid Control: Proposed Methodology

-Collecting $T$ tuples $\{(x_k,u_k,x_{k+1})_{k=1}^T\}$ from each trajectory data of the given nonlinear system under different initial conditions, one way to obtain the Koopman operators for a finite dimensional approximation is to utilize the method of extended dynamic mode decomposition (EDMD) \cite{williams2015data,korda2018linear}, where a predefined dictionary of a limited set of the possible bases is utilized.
-Instead of relying on such a predefined dictionary of basis function choices, here we explore the power of data-driven learning of the basis functions, canonically represented as deep neural networks (DNNs), that have proved to be a good choice as demonstrated in \cite{robotics1}.
-Since a linear embedding is a special case of DNN, the data-driven approach not only learns the lifting functions (mapping to higher dimension), but also the linear embedding (in the higher dimension) as well as the projections (mapping to original lower dimension).
+Instead of relying on any predefined dictionary of basis function choices, here we explore the power of AI in data-driven learning of the basis functions, represented as deep neural networks (DNNs), for example, in \cite{robotics1}.
+Viewing the linear embedding to be a special case of a DNN, our approach learns not only the lifting functions (mapping to a higher dimension) but also the linear embedding (in the higher dimension), as well as the projections (mapping to the original lower dimension), all three in one go.

 Following the Koopman operator theory that approximates (\ref{geneqn2}) as (\ref{koopcon}), we can write the voltage dynamics (\ref{voleqn}) in the lifted linear space as: